afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 ```
 After taking this step, you will be able to:
-	1. understand the general concepts of computer hardware: Hard disk, RAM, CPU, IO.
-	2. understand value, variable, primitive data types (int, str, float, boolean).
+	1. understand value, variable, primitive data types (int, str, float, boolean).
-	3. understand the concept of mutability (some data types are mutable and some are not).
+	2. understand the concept of mutability (some data types are mutable and some are not).
-	4. implement Python programs containing: variables, assigning values, print.
+	3. implement Python programs containing: variables, assigning values, print.
+	4. interpret and implement basic operations of strings: concatenation (combining), duplicating, scanning and slicing.
 ```

 #### What to Learn?

-1. Perform a free (re-)search and explore the answers for the following questions:
-   1. What are the main hardware elements of a computer?
-   2. What is an Operating System and why do we need it?
-   3. How data (values) are stored / extracted / computed in a computer? *Hint: explore concepts of bytes, bits, ram memory, hard disks, cpu registers.*
-2. Using **BRef-01: Chapter 02** explore the answers for the following questions:
+1. Using **BRef-01: Chapter 02** explore the answers for the following questions:

 *Note: There are some concepts (like objects, classes, references) that students may not be able to grasp completely.
 The main idea is to try as much as possible.
 They will be more clear later when they learn Object Oriented programming in Python.*